WangCHX/coursera-ml-class/README.md

 coursera-ml-class
 =================
-These are solutions for Coursera Machine Learning Class.
+These are my solutions for Machine Learning Class on Coursera.